Bulkington: Recent developments

 Speculative private housing development began in the 1930s and by the 1960s surrounded the village with expansive suburban areas.
 In addition to the greenfield development of the 1960s, much of the village itself was redeveloped.
 This involved the creation of a shopping precinct in Leicester Street, which was the traditional heart of the village.
 Additionally, many of the chequered-pattern brick buildings were replaced by typical 1960s suburban houses.
 In 1968 a new east-west distributor road linking School Road and Bedworth Road replaced an ancient footpath.

 This development divorced the Church from Church Street; further road developments led to the demolition of many of the buildings in the historic precinct, and by the 1980s only Church Street retained any historic continuity.
 The remaining historic buildings were threatened with demolition which led directly to the creation of the Bulkington Conservation Area in 1985, which covers Church Street and the area surrounding St James' Parish Church.

 In November 2008 the Barbridge Close area, north of St James' Church, was excluded from the conservation area.
 St. James' is a Grade II listed building, along with two 19th-century chest tombs in the grounds.
 Numbers 3 and 4 Church Street, and the wrought iron railings on St James' are also afforded listed status.

 Governance

 Political representation

 Bulkington is a ward of the Nuneaton and Bedworth local government district which, like the other wards in the district, is represented by 2 councillors.
-Bulkington is represented by Richard Smith (Conservative Party) & John Beaumont (Labour Party).
+Bulkington is represented by Richard Smith (Conservative Party) & Lubs Cvetkovic (Conservative Party).

 The Nuneaton and Bedworth district is a subdivision of the Warwickshire County Council, which is currently Conservative controlled.
 Bulkington elects a councillor to the county council along with part of Whitestone ward.
 They are currently represented by Jeff Morgan (Conservative).

 Bulkington was part of the Nuneaton constituency in the House of Commons.
 However, following the changes to the Warwickshire parliamentary constituency boundaries which came into effect on 13 June 2007, and used for the first time at the 2010 general election, Bulkington was transferred into the Rugby constituency.